Open for inspection: ‘The House and Garden of the Future’, new and on display at the Melbourne International Flower and Garden Show

 Experience sustainable living first-hand

 From harnessing solar energy, using water efficiently and utilising renewable materials in your home, to establishing a self-fertilising garden, visitors will have the opportunity to explore it all in person at ‘The House and Garden of the Future’ exhibition.
 Collaborating with Brendan Condon, Director of Biofilta, Live at the Cape and The Sustainable Landscape Company, Ecoliv will be showcasing the benefits of leading a self-sufficient lifestyle.
 Experts across the board will also be on hand to educate and explain the ground-breaking technology that is shifting sustainability to the forefront of innovative thought and design.

 The Eco Studio display home and pop-up urban farm

-Ecoliv will transport and install the Eco Studio prefabricated module to ‘The House and Garden of the Future’ site, to effectively demonstrate how resource-efficient living can be paired perfectly with luxury and style.
+Ecoliv will transport and install the Eco Studio home at ‘The House and Garden of the Future’ site, to effectively demonstrate how resource-efficient living can be paired perfectly with luxury and style.
 Modern and comfortable, visitors are welcome to meander through the Eco Studio and discover exactly what’s on offer, and if they wish, make an offer.
 Perfect for a studio workspace, eco-luxury accommodation or a unit for dependent living, the design lends itself to a multitude of purposes.

 Ash Beaumont, Director of Ecoliv, says, “Building a quality home today goes well beyond first-rate workmanship and superior materials.
 Being able to significantly reduce household energy bills while minimising our carbon footprint over the lifecycle of the building is our priority, and this will continue to grow considerably throughout the industry in coming years.
 It’s about creating a self-sustaining lifestyle and benefiting from the long-term savings.”